November 21, 2023

 6. Linear Asks

 Linear Asks is a lightweight Slack ticketing system for teams that already run their work in Linear.
-It’s designed for internal intake, so it fits best when you want Slack based internal support tools for bug reports, feature requests, IT asks, and quick “can someone help?” messages, without forcing people into a separate portal.
+It’s designed for internal intake, so it fits best when you want Slack-based internal support tools for bug reports, feature requests, IT asks, and quick “can someone help?” messages, without forcing people into a separate portal.

 Key features